volodymyrhudyma/blog/content/blog/2020-07-16-how-to-save-up-to-50-development-time-in-react.md

 ---
-title: How to save up to 50% development time in React?
+title: How To Save Up To 50% Development Time In React?
 tag:
   - React
+promote: false
 metaDescription: Learn how you can reduce the cost of developing a custom software solution by up to 50% when using ReactJs.
 teaser: Custom software development can be expensive because the development